-RCC (December 2013)
+RCC (April 2014)

-Application of C/I criterion.
+Application of C/I criterion to geostationary networks.
 The RCC Administrations support the use of C/I criterion instead of the ΔT/T criterion when justifying the inclusion of networks outside the coordination arc in the list of affected administrations when applying RR No.9.41 and in application of RR No 9.7 in cases when the criterion of coordination arc is not used.

-Change of the ΔТ/Т criterion value and corresponding change of the С/I criterion.
-The RCC Administrations propose to determine the value of C/I single entry interference criterion taking into account the value of ΔТ/Т increased up to 12-20%.
-New values of the C/I criterion is proposed to be applied in relation to new networks notified after the end of WRC-15:
+Modification of the ΔТ/Т criterion value and corresponding change of the С/I criterion.
+The RCC Administrations propose to determine the value of C/I single entry interference criterion taking into account the value of ΔТ/Т increased up to [20%].
+The new value of the C/I criterion is proposed to be applied with respect to new networks notified after the end of WRC-15:

 when applying RR No 9.41;